layilin/SP23-33852/glossary.md

 - Candle-weed \(*Senna alata*\).
 Also known today as the candle bush or king of the forest.
 Its native range is southwestern Mexico to the tropical Americas.

 - Carnation \(*Caesalpinia pulcherrima*\).
-A shrub that produces showy orange and yellow flowers with red stamens.
+Not the modern carnation but instead a shrub that produces showy orange and yellow flowers with red stamens.
 It was known in the colonial period as *Poinciana pulcherrima*, Barbados Pride, and peacock flower, among other names, most referring to the plant's beauty (the Latin word *pulcher* means beauty).
 From the seventeenth century, Europeans reported that it was being used by Amerindian and African women in the Americas as an abortifacient: Maria Sibylla Merian (1647-1717), a Dutch naturalist and artist who traveled to Surinam in the seventeenth century, also claimed that women used the plant to induce abortions because they did not want to give birth to children who would be enslaved (2.124-125).
 The origins of the plant are unclear: some botanists believe it to be native to Asia and an early introduction to the Caribbean, while others believe it to be native to the tropical Americas.

 - Carob tree \(*Ceratonia siliqua*\).
 Also called the locust bean tree, the carob tree is native to Mediterranean Europe, North Africa, the Middle East, and Turkey.
 It is the source of carob, which is often used today as a chocolate substitute.

 - Cassada \(*Manihot esculenta*\).
 Cassava.
-Also known as manioc, yuca, and bitter cassava.
+Also known as manioc and yuca.
 It was domesticated in South America thousands of years ago and then brought to the Caribbean islands by Amerindians.
-One of the most important food sources for Amerindians during the precolonial era; subsequently adopted by Africans and Europeans in the Caribbean as well.
-Nevertheless, cassava is highly poisonous: its roots, which are the parts of the plant that are prepared for consumption, contain cyanide, and the raw root is poisonous to human beings.
-Although raw cassava is poisonous to human beings, rats apparently could eat it without being unduly affected since Grainger recommends mixing cassava with Misnian arsenic to poison them.
-In fact, rats are recognized as major cassava pests today.
+It was one of the most important food sources for Amerindians during the precolonial era; it was subsequently adopted by Africans and Europeans in the Caribbean as well.
+Cultivated varieties of cassava are classed into two groups: bitter and sweet.
+Bitter cassava is highly poisonous: its roots, which are the parts of the plant that are prepared for consumption, contain cyanide.
 Cassava has advantages that offset its toxic nature, however: it can grow in poor soils and conditions, one planting produces several harvests, and the roots can be stored in the ground for a long time without spoiling.
-The root's poison also can be neutralized by proper processing: Amerindians and other early Caribbean consumers usually processed cassava root by grating it and then pressing the poisonous juice out of it to make a flour, which could be eaten as a porridge or turned into various cakes or breads (Higman 61-69).
-Cultivated varieties of cassava are classed into two groups: sweet and bitter.
+The root's poison also can be neutralized by proper processing: Amerindians and other early Caribbean consumers usually processed cassava root by grating it and then pressing the poisonous juice out of it to make a flour, which could be eaten as a porridge or turned into various cakes or breads.
 Sweet cassava is not poisonous and can be eaten without the processing that bitter cassava requires.
-Although it is more dangerous to eat, bitter cassava historically has been cultivated more than sweet cassava, perhaps because it has a higher yield and because it makes a better flour (Higman 62).
+Although it is more dangerous to eat, bitter cassava historically has been cultivated more than sweet cassava, perhaps because it has a higher yield and because it makes a better flour (Higman 61-69).

 - Cassia.
 Probably *Cassia fistula*, commonly used as a purgative.
 It is likely native to India and Sri Lanka.

 - Ceiba \(*Ceiba pentandra*\).
 Also known as the kapok or silk-cotton tree, the ceiba, whose native range is Mexico and the tropical Americas, can achieve a height of fifty meters.
 To the Maya, the ceiba was a sacred tree whose roots connected the underworld to the human and upper worlds.

 - Cherimoya \(*Annona cherimola*\).
 A fruit that originated in South America and is perhaps native to Ecuador.
-Grainger also spells it as chirimoia.

 - Chickweed \(*Stellaria media*\).
 A plant native to Europe.

 - Chili-strawberry \(*Fragaria chiloensis*\).
 Chilean strawberry, native to the Pacific Northwest but probably spread by migratory birds to Hawaii and Chile, where indigenous peoples began cultivating it thousands of years ago.
 In the eighteenth century, the Chilean strawberry was brought to Europe, where it was crossed with the Virginia strawberry \(*Fragaria virginiana*\) to create today's commercial strawberry \(*Fragaria x ananassa*\).

 - China \(*Smilax china*\).
 The china-root plant is valued for its medicinal properties.
 Its native range extends from China to Japan and the Philippines.
-Whether *Smilax china* grew in the eighteenth-century Caribbean is unclear.
-The genus *Smilax* contains approximately 350 species, which are sometimes difficult to distinguish from each other.
-Today, the species *Smilax viscifolia* is commonly known as "China root" in Jamaica.

 - Coco.
 The coca plant, the source of cocaine.
 Two species of coca are now in cultivation: *Erythroxylum coca*, whose native range is western South America, and *Erythroxylum novogranatense*, whose native range is Colombia to northwestern Venezuela and Peru.